earthly/website/blog/_posts/2022-11-10-rancher-managing-k8s.md

     Learn how Rancher can help you better manage your Kubernetes clusters, regardless of where they're hosted.
 With features like deploying managed Kubernetes clusters, importing existing clusters, enforcing security, and providing a centralized interface for multi-cluster management, Rancher simplifies the management and monitoring of your Kubernetes deployments.
 last_modified_at: 2023-07-14
 ---
-**This article discusses the optimization of CI builds for Kubernetes clusters managed with Rancher.
-Earthly streamlines the CI build process for Rancher Kubernetes management.
+**This article is about Rancher Kubernetes management.
+Earthly provides precise build automation to enhance your CI pipeline's consistency and speed.
 [Check it out](/).**

 Recently, multi-cloud and hybrid cloud deployments have gained significant traction as they let you optimize costs, increase scalability, improve agility, and achieve greater operational resilience.
 However, with these [deployment strategies](/blog/deployment-strategies), managing different Kubernetes clusters with multiple tools and dashboards can be a challenge; Rancher can help you seamlessly manage such deployments at scale.